MWASoftware/ibx4lazarus/examples/local-employeedb/readme.txt

 The example should just compile and run.
 An archive of the Firebird example employee database is provided with the example.
 This will be used to create the initial database.
-It should then be automatically upgraded to "version 2" using the scripts provided in the "patches" directory. (see also the file upgrade.conf).
+It should then be automatically upgraded to "version 2" using the sql scripts provided in the "patches" directory. (see also the file upgrade.conf).

 Note that you will not be prompted for a username/password.
 The embedded server